 – “Analysis of Ethnographic Data on the Practice of the Prosecution’s Office in Spain” (PB94-0737), Spanish Ministry of Education and Science (MEC), P.I.: Prof. P. Casanovas, Autonomous University Barcelona, 1994-1997.

-4. Dutch (high proficiency: ‘National certificate of Dutch as second language for education and work: University level, ‘NT2’)
+4. Dutch: near-native (‘National certificate of Dutch as second language for education and work: University level’, ‘NT2’)